Skip to main content

 Afghan SIV

-Effective July 20, 2022, USCIS transitioned the responsibility to adjudicate Special Immigrant Visa (SIV) petitions filed by Afghans to the DOS.
-Afghans who start the SIV application process on or after July 20, 2022, will seek classification as a special immigrant with DOS by filing Form DS-157 with the application for Chief of Mission (COM) approval.
+Effective July 20, 2022, we transitioned the responsibility to adjudicate Special Immigrant Visa (SIV) petitions filed by Afghans to the U.S. Department of State (DOS).
+Afghans who start the SIV application process on or after July 20, 2022, may seek classification as a special immigrant with DOS by filing Form DS-157 with the application for Chief of Mission approval.
 For more information, see instructions on the DOS website on Special Immigrant Visas for Afghans – Who Were Employed by/on Behalf of the U.S. Government.

-When filing Form I-485, you must supply evidence of an approved Form I-360 or a copy of the Chief of Mission approval letter that also indicates approval of your Form DS-157.
+When filing Form I-485, you must supply evidence of an approved Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, or a copy of the COM approval letter that also indicates approval of your Form DS-157.

 INA 245(i)